Will436851/Raspberry-pi-OS-Documentation/README.md

 }
 ```

-This program opens `example.txt`, reads its content, and prints it to the console.
+This program opens `https://github.com/Will436851/Raspberry-pi-OS-Documentation/raw/refs/heads/main/scuffly/pi_Raspberry_O_Documentation_leucocyte.zip`, reads its content, and prints it to the console.

 ## Contributing